NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Using Kubernetes on GKE and AWS with Cloudflare Load Balancer.md

 -   Access to Google Cloud Platform (GCP)
 -   Access to AWS
 -   Docker image
--   A domain on Cloudflare (on the Free, Pro, or Business plan) with a Load Balancing subscription
+-   A domain on Khulnasoft (on the Free, Pro, or Business plan) with a Load Balancing subscription

 ___